MSkjel/LocalPulse2Tibber/README.md

 # LocalPulse2Tibber
-A writeup of how to make a Tibber Pulse work locally while still sending data to Tibber
+A writeup of how to make a Tibber Pulse work locally while still sending data to Tibber.
+This writeup is quite messy and could probably be cleaned up alot.
+Sorry for that, I tried including alot of pictures for reference

 ## Whats needed
 - A local MQTT Broker